PsychoShock/fivem-docs/content/docs/developers/first-resource.md

 ```lua
 local value = 'Hello world'
 ```
 This line defines a local variable named `value` and assigns it the string 'Hello world'.
 In Lua, variables need to be localized using the `local` keyword.
+It's a best practice that helps in managing the scope, efficiency, encapsulation, and prevention of name clashes within the codebase.
+By defining a variable as `local`, it is restricted to the block where it is declared and its nested blocks.
+This ensures that the variable's value is contained within a specific context and cannot be inadvertently modified from outside that context.

+In this example, the `local value` will be only available in the `selfnotif` register command.

 #### 3. Printing to the Server Console:
 ```lua